Other Practice Areas

 • Failing to assess risk of surgery

-• Failing to prevent infection
+• >Failing to prevent infection

 Misdiagnosis/Delayed Diagnosis

-Establishing a Dental Malpractice Case
+How to Establish a Dental Malpractice Case

 • A doctor-patient relationship existed between you and the at-fault doctor.